The Family Health Centers is proud to offer a Behavioral Health Program

 How it works

-Your care team will work to manage your path to health.
+You will be the center of a care team that works to co-manage your path to health.

-- A consulting psychiatrist advises the team throughout the course of treatment.
+Your care team includes your family doctor and the Behavioral Health Specialist.
+A consulting psychiatrist advises the team throughout the course of your treatment.

 Depression is a medical condition that affects a person's mood, thoughts, behavior and body.